...

 Game time!

-You can turn this into a game of hide-and-seek.
-Your preschooler will leave the room until you’ve placed all the cut out animals throughout a room.
+Secondly, you can turn this into a game of hide-and-seek.
+Your child will leave the room until you’ve placed all the cut out animals throughout a room.
 I prefer to laminate and place rolled tape on the back so that it can stick on surfaces at different heights.

-• Some animals, like the salmon, go back and forth between salt and freshwater depending on the cycle they are in, in their life.
+• Firstly, as you saw in the facts some animals, like the salmon, go back and forth between salt and freshwater depending on the cycle they are in, in their life.

-• Certain species of shrimp prefer salt and some prefer freshwater.
+• Secondly, certain species of shrimp prefer salt and some prefer freshwater.

 • There is a very small percentage of seals that live in freshwater.
 The majority of seals cannot tolerate fresh water for long because their skin needs the salt in the water.